babasaraki/iandow.github.io/_posts/2017-04-17-How_Use_Azure_REST.md

 # Troubleshooting

 One of the most common problems I have when cloning a VM happens when I try to provision a VM before the disk images have been copied to my destination storage account.
 I typically save a master copy of disk images for my VMs in a storage account that contains nothing but those disk images.
-That way, when I need a new demo rig, I just create a new storage account (usually in a new resource group) and copy those baseline disk images to that new group with a command like this:
+That way, when I need a new demo rig I just create a new storage account (usually in a new resource group) and copy those baseline disk images to that new group with a command like this:

 {% highlight bash %}
 azure storage blob copy start [options] [sourceUri] [destContainer]